1,000+ Opportunities

 gov .
 Empire State Development - NYSTAR

-Based on current listing details, eligibility includes: Small businesses in New York State that have received a federal SBIR or STTR Phase I or Phase II award.
+According to the current listing, eligibility includes: Small businesses in New York State that have received a federal SBIR or STTR Phase I or Phase II award.
 Projects span strategic technology areas including Artificial Intelligence and Lifesciences/Biotechnology.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.

-The current target date is October 9, 2026.
-Build your timeline backwards from this date to cover registrations, approvals, attachments, and final submission checks.
+Applications for NYSTAR Innovation Matching Grants Program are due October 9, 2026.
+Build your timeline backwards from this date to cover registrations, approvals, and final submission checks.